 -

-Baixa, Rossio & Restauradores - Lisbon’s Baixa was completely rebuilt in the 18th century after its destruction by the 1755 earthquake.
-It was the largest earthquake ever recorded in Europe, leading to the first neoclassical urban planning and large-scale anti-seismic construction worldwide.
+Baixa, Rossio & Restauradores - The Baixa district of Lisbon was entirely rebuilt in the 18th century after being destroyed by the 1755 earthquake.
+It was the largest earthquake ever recorded in Europe, leading to the first neoclassical urban planning and large-scale earthquake-resistant construction worldwide.

-Streets were designed with specific shapes and measurements, named after various trades and craftsmen of the time (shoemakers, gilders, leatherworkers, gold and silver).
+Streets were designed with specific shapes and measurements, named after the various trades and artisans of the time (shoemakers, gilders, saddlers, gold and silver workers).

-In the 20th century, many buildings were occupied by banks and offices, pushing residents to the Avenidas Novas, eventually leaving several buildings abandoned.
-However, in recent years, the neighborhood has been revitalized as a commercial and tourist center.
+In the 20th century, many buildings were occupied by banks and offices, pushing residents to the Avenidas Novas (New Avenues), eventually leaving several buildings abandoned.
+However, in recent years, the neighborhood has been revitalized as a commercial and tourist hub.

-Many streets are pedestrianized, connecting a series of monumental squares, from Rossio with its cafes to Praça do Comércio with its triumphal arch, to the elegant Praça do Município.
+Many streets are pedestrianized, connecting a series of monumental squares, from Rossio Square with its cafes to Commerce Square with its triumphal arch, to the elegant Municipal Square.

 - Praca do Comercio (Terreiro do Paco) - Praça do Comércio, or Commerce Square in English, is Lisbon’s main square.
-It was built on the site of the old Royal Palace, destroyed by the 1755 earthquake.
+It was constructed on the site of the old Royal Palace, which was destroyed by the 1755 earthquake.

-The southern end of the plaza is open, overlooking the Tagus River.
-The other three sides feature yellow-colored buildings with arcades along the façade.
-When first built, commercial ships would unload their goods directly onto this square, considered the “door” to Lisbon.
+The southern end of the plaza is open, overlooking the Tagus River, while the other three sides feature yellow-colored buildings with arcades along the façade.
+When first built, commercial ships would unload their goods directly onto this square, as it was considered the “door” to Lisbon.

-- Santuario Nacional de Cristo Rei - The National Sanctuary of Cristo Rei is situated at an altitude of 133 meters above the Tagus level, featuring a portico designed by architect António Lino, standing 75 meters tall, topped by the statue of the Holy Redeemer with open arms facing Lisbon, measuring 28 meters high, crafted by Portuguese sculptor Francisco Franco de Sousa.
+- Santuario Nacional de Cristo Rei - The National Sanctuary of Christ the King is situated 133 meters above the Tagus River.
+It features a portico designed by architect António Lino, standing 75 meters high, topped by a 28-meter-high statue of the Holy Redeemer with open arms facing Lisbon, created by Portuguese sculptor Francisco Franco de Sousa.
 The pedestal, including the portico, rises to 82 meters in height.
-The sanctuary and monument to Cristo Rei are the main tourist attractions in the Almada municipality.
+The sanctuary and monument to Christ the King is Almada’s biggest tourist attraction.

-This monument offers the best viewpoint over Lisbon, providing a wide view of the capital and the 25 de Abril Bridge.
-The sanctuary and monument to Cristo Rei frequently appear in tourist reports about Lisbon, serving as Almada’s emblem.
-It is one of Portugal’s tallest structures, standing 110 meters high.
+This monument offers the best viewpoint overlooking Lisbon, providing a wide view of the capital and the 25th of April Bridge.
+Numerous tourist reports about Lisbon feature the sanctuary and monument to Christ the King, a landmark of Almada.
+It is one of Portugal’s tallest buildings, standing 110 meters high.

-Padrao dos Descobrimentos - Standing prominently on the Tagus riverbank, the Padrão dos Descobrimentos evokes Portuguese overseas expansion, encapsulating a glorious past and symbolizing the greatness of Prince Henry the Navigator, the driving force behind the discoveries.
+- Padrao dos Descobrimentos - A panoramic visit to the Monument to the Discoveries evokes the Portuguese overseas expansion, synthesizes a glorious past, and symbolizes the greatness of Prince Henry the Navigator’s work, the driving force behind the discoveries.

-A stylized caravel sets sail, led by Prince Henry and some of the protagonists (32) of the overseas saga and the culture of the time, including navigators, cartographers, warriors, colonizers, evangelizers, chroniclers, and artists, depicted with symbols that individualize them.
+A stylized caravel sets sail, carrying at its prow Prince Henry the Navigator and some of the protagonists (32) of the overseas exploits and the culture of the time: navigators, cartographers, warriors, colonizers, evangelizers, chroniclers, and artists, are portrayed with the symbols that individualize them.

-A stylized mast, oriented North-South, features two Portuguese shields on each face, with five quinas, surrounded by a band with 12 castles and several fleur-de-lis at the center.
-Each face of the mast is adorned with three curved triangular structures, creating the illusion of sails billowing in the wind.
+A stylized mast, oriented North-South, has on each face two Portuguese shields, with five quinas (five shields), surrounded by a band with 12 castles and in the center several fleurs-de-lis.
+Attached to the mast, on each face, are three curved triangular structures, giving the illusion of sails billowing in the wind.

-Torre de Belem - Lisbon’s ex-libris resembles a small castle from a fairy tale.
-It is an architectural gem from the Age of Discoveries, now classified as a World Heritage Site.
+- Torre de Belem - Panoramic tour.
+Lisbon’s landmark resembles a small castle straight out of a fairy tale.
+It’s an architectural gem from the Age of Discoveries, now classified as a World Heritage Site.

 - Private transportation